-Up your card box's geek game by using an original Nintendo Entertainment System #Decor#8-bit#card boxes#geeky#nintendo#steal-this-idea April 19 2016 | Catherine Clark bijouxandbits Photos by: Laura's Focus Photography Photos by Laura's Focus Photography Heather and Matt had lots of 8-bit references in their wedding, but our favorite was definitely their Nintendo card box.
+Up your card box's geek game by using an original Nintendo Entertainment System #Decor#8-bit#card boxes#geeky weddings#nintendo#steal-this-idea Posted Apr 19 2016 Catherine Clark bijouxandbits Photos by: Laura's Focus Photography Photos by Laura's Focus Photography Heather and Matt had lots of 8-bit references in their wedding, but our favorite was definitely their Nintendo card box.
 The best part was their instructions sign that read, "If it does not work on first try, blow on card and reinsert card."
 HA.
 If you don't get that reference, you're most likely a youngin'.
 Mario errywhere!
 In case you missed it, go check out the rest of Heather and Matt's geektastic wedding including their 8-bit escort cards, first dance to "Mario Cart Love Song," and TARDIS wine box ceremony.
-This Mario Brothers "mystery cube" ring will level-up your wedding day You know we love custom-made nerdy rings.
+Related Post This Mario Brothers "mystery cube" ring will level-up your wedding day You know we love custom-made nerdy rings.
 See: the D20 engagement ring, and the Golden Snitch ring.
 So we're jumping up and down with excitement over this mystery cube wedding… Read More Are you planning to DIY a card box to collect the epix loot?
 Tell us about it!
-Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A bluegrass 1920s speakeasy jail wedding with massive Southern style NEXT 5 types of brides that these sustainable wedding dresses were literally made for!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A bluegrass 1920s speakeasy jail wedding with massive Southern style NEXT 5 types of brides that these sustainable wedding dresses were literally made for!
 Show/Hide comments [ 1 ] Pretty cool!
 Any chance of a link to instructions on how they made this?
 Though I suppose it would be: buy game system, open game system, gut it, close it.
 But if there were anything more to it instructions would be great!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.